 Mr Mills is our educational visits coordinator and as such ensures that risk assessments, for each visit, are carried out by the member of staff leading the visit.
 Such visits may take place within the local community.
 Whilst acting in loco parentis, parental permission may not be sought.
 Visits beyond the local community will always request parental permission.
 Any child who does not return their permission slip, unforatunately, will not be able to attend.

 For trips which take place over the lunchtime period, parents are asked to provide a packed lunch (no glass bottles please).
 Should your child be in receipt of free school meals, a meal will be provided upon request.
 Please see your childs class teacher should you need this facility.

-On most occasions, children are required to wear school uniform and this will always be the case unless otherwise directed by correspondance by the school.
+Children are required to wear school uniform and this will always be the case unless otherwise directed by correspondence by the school.